ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Applications creating Endpoint objects using `WithHostName` SHOULD provide fully-qualified domain names (FQDNs).
-Not providing an FQDN will result in the Transport Services Implementation needing to resolve using DNS search domains, which might lead to inconsistent or unpredictable behavior.
+Not providing an FQDN will result in the Transport Services Implementation needing to use DNS search domains for name resolution, which might lead to inconsistent or unpredictable behavior.

 The design of the API MUST NOT permit an Endpoint object to be configured with multiple Endpoint Identifiers of the same type.